Biophytis S.A. (NASDAQ:BPTS) Short Interest Update

 Biophytis S.A.
-(NASDAQ:BPTS – Get Free Report) was the target of a significant drop in short interest in the month of January.
-As of January 15th, there was short interest totalling 51,200 shares, a drop of 30.8% from the December 31st total of 74,000 shares.
-Based on an average daily volume of 41,800 shares, the days-to-cover ratio is presently 1.2 days.
+(NASDAQ:BPTS – Get Free Report) was the target of a significant decline in short interest in January.
+As of January 15th, there was short interest totalling 51,200 shares, a decline of 30.8% from the December 31st total of 74,000 shares.
+Based on an average daily volume of 41,800 shares, the days-to-cover ratio is currently 1.2 days.

 Biophytis Price Performance